 - Be visual

 - Post frequently

 - Find best time for posting

-As of 2011, FB stopped using Edge Rank and started using a machine learning algorithm coined as Facebook Algorithm (Various researches of ML algorithms are explained in most of the PhD Research papers and Thesis Writing).
+As of 2011, FB stopped using Edge Rank and started using a machine learning algorithm coined as Facebook Algorithm (Various researches of ML algorithms are explained in most of the PhD Proposal Writing and Thesis Writing).
 Now a days, Machine Learning is becoming one of the trending PhD Research arena.
 This algorithm is a collection of calculations FB uses to decide what content you have to see, has a lot of influence and dominance.
 However, in early 2018, Facebook got shattered a little bit by a Russian ad Scandal.
 So the team decided to curb this fake news by taking certain actions on its platform.
 So on Jan 2018, the FB algorithm got changed.
 This updated algorithm has four things.
-They are inventory, signals, predictions and score.
+They are inventory, signals, predictions and score using Python development.